-When private keys are generated according to Section 6.1.1, CAs and RAs shall never allow the private keys to exist in plaintext outside the cryptographic module.
-The private keys are exported from the cryptographic module into backup tokens only for key backup/recovery or cryptographic module replacement according to the multi-person control method specified in Section 6.2.2.
-CAs and RAs shall encrypt or split the private keys and protects the private keys from disclosure when the keys are transferred out of the module or transported between cryptographic modules.
+The private keys are exported from the cryptographic module into backup tokens or transfer into a cryptographic module from a backup token only for key backup/recovery or cryptographic module replacement according to the multi-person control method specified in Section 6.2.2.
+CAs and RAs shall encrypt or split the private keys (with multi-person control) and protects the private keys from disclosure when the keys are transferred out of the module or transported between cryptographic modules.
 After the private keys are imported, the related secret parameters generated during the transport process must be completely destroyed.